-The best camera is the one with you; the truth is neither phone-cams nor the smallest DSLR will go everywhere with us, it’s either too big or not good enough, but this one is actually the one camera that I would take wherever I go, whenever I want it without feeling lazy, I grow accustomed of pampering my shoulders in my personal time that even a slight hint of weight would throw my mood off the chart.
+The best camera is the one with you.
+The truth is neither mobile phone cameras nor the smallest DSLR will go everywhere with us, it’s either too big or not good enough.
+This one, however, is actually the one camera that I would take wherever I go, whenever I want it, without feeling lazy.
+I grow accustomed of pampering my shoulders in my personal time that even a slight hint of weight would throw my mood off the chart.

 The fact is, room for innovation is getting smaller and smaller now, besides cosmetic improvements, better sensors and better image quality, we won’t see much a space-rocket invention any time soon, the time has come now where photography has become an industry rather than art, where profitability triumphs beauty.
 So if you’re on the market for a new camera, you might wanna check this one out.

 A note about the Low Light scene mode, this new camera comes equipped with a 10.0 Megapixel *CCD* sensor, I’d assume it would be CMOS, and I was wrong.
 Canon’s current DSLR lines, as well as some recently introduced High-end digicams have been produced with CMOS as their image capturing centerpiece, this is a definitely a surprising move from Canon: